turingschool/curriculum/source/paths/elevate/how_heroku_works.markdown

 ### One Dyno, One Slug

 A single dyno can only run one slug.
-You can still use techniques like threading to achieve some parallelism in your code, but a dyno cannot be shared by multiple slugs.
-You can't reliably start multiple processes on a single dyno.
+You can use multiple processes and threads to have multiple things happening at once, but a dyno cannot be shared by multiple slugs.

 ### One Slug, Many Dynos